OSCNWeb/oscn-news/_posts/2016-02-26-in-memoriam-the-hon-mike-mcdanel.md

 ---
-title: ''In Memoriam - The Hon.
-Mike McDanel''
+title: 'In Memoriam - The Hon.
+Mike McDanel'
 newsid: 166
 publish: 2016-02-26 12:00 -0500
 expire: 2016-03-05 12:00 -0500